-Replace incandescent light bulbs with compact fluorescent light bulbs (CFLs), which use 66% less energy and last ten times longer.
+Replace incandescent light bulbs with compact fluorescent light (CFL) or LED bulbs, which use 66% less energy and last ten times longer.

-@Tufts: Tufts has been retrofitting its lighting to be more efficient for decades.
+@TUFTS: Tufts has been retrofitting its lighting to be more efficient for decades.
 Look around for motion sensors and even giant CFLs in the street lights.